 A gilded invitation stating ‘black tie’ doesn’t automatically mean floor-length dresses and diamonds (that would be white tie).
 It’s merely a savvy way for hosts to ensure that guests make a suitable level of effort in opulent fabrics and elegant eveningwear, thus discounting anything casual or work-smart, such as a shirt-dress or cotton separates, or anything too short.
 While this always means a black dinner jacket for men, it can be interpreted much more broadly for women.
 Here are some tips to guide you through the expected code of dress.

 Take your time and shop logically

 “Black-tie events usually create an instant wardrobe dilemma and impulse buy,” warns fashion stylist and writer Virginia Chadwyck-Healey.
 “So my advice would be to make time in your diary and really seek out something that makes you feel fabulous but that also works for you after the ‘big reveal’.
-Ask yourself If the outfit could be worn again for a wedding, birthday, office party or festive gathering – so it doesn’t just sit forlorn in your wardrobe for years to come.”
+Ask yourself if the outfit could be worn again for a wedding, birthday, office party or festive gathering – so it doesn’t just sit forlorn in your wardrobe for years to come.”

 Wear a dress – or a chic alternative

 On or below the knee is the simplest rule to stick to when it comes to choosing a dress.
 Anything floor-sweeping can be relied on to create impact, as will a structured midi-dress.
-But that doesn’t rule trousers out entirely: flowing palazzo pants are eternally elegant, just be sure to pick an equally dressy top.
+But that doesn’t rule trousers and jumpsuits out entirely: flowing palazzo pants are eternally elegant, just be sure to pick an equally dressy top.

 Don't go for black every time